USS John C. Stennis: 2019

 On 16 May 2019, John C. Stennis arrived in her new home port of Norfolk, Virginia in preparation for her refueling and complex overhaul (RCOH) in 2020.
-RCOH is expected to be completed sometime in the mid 2020s.
+RCOH is expected to be completed sometime in the mid-2020s.

-On 16 Dec 2019, John C. Stennis hosted a plank owners reunion onboard in Norfolk, VA.
+On 16 Dec 2019, John C. Stennis hosted a plank owners reunion on board in Norfolk, VA.

-2021
+2021–present

 On 7 May 2021, John C. Stennis went into Newport News for her midlife Refuel and Complex Overhaul (RCOH).
-The overhaul is expected to be completed by 2026.
+The overhaul is expected to be completed by October 2026.

+With more than 25 million man hours going into upgrading the Stennis, the upcoming outfitting and testing phase will allow shipbuilders to complete the overhaul and installation of the ship's major components and test its electronics, combat, and propulsion systems.
+This period will also focus on improving the ship's living areas and the general quality of life for the sailors, including crew living spaces, galleys, and mess decks.